Backup and Recovery

 |

-While every company hopes that its day-to-day activities will run smoothly without disruption, no business is immune from the unexpected.
-In fact, business disruptions happen frequently, and it’s the organization’s role to ensure that the business is prepared well in advance to mitigate the impacts of these events.
-A disruption that impacts daily business operations can cause short-term revenue loss and damage a company’s reputation and alter future growth trajectory.
+Every company hopes that its day-to-day activities will run smoothly without disruption, no business is immune from the unexpected.
+However, business disruptions happen frequently, and it’s the organization’s role to ensure that the business is prepared well in advance to mitigate the impacts of these events.
+A disruption that impacts daily business operations can cause short-term revenue loss, damage a company’s reputation, and alter future growth trajectory.

-Therefore, it’s critical that businesses do whatever they can to apply all avenues of action for mitigation, including implementing disaster recovery and business continuity plans.
+Therefore, businesses must do whatever they can to apply all avenues of action for mitigation, including implementing disaster recovery and business continuity plans.
+To understand the difference between business continuity and disaster recovery, it helps to explore what they entail.

 Disaster recovery is a subset of a broader business continuity strategy and describes the process of restoring critical systems and services after a disaster occurs.
 This includes restoring data and applications, hardware, networks, and other IT infrastructure components.
 The ultimate goal of disaster recovery is to minimize downtime and get business operations back up and running as soon as possible.